Easy to Use Legal Templates

-A person who is not an undischarged bankrupt cannot be a company director unless allowed by the court.
-After the court discharges the person from bankruptcy that individual may be appointed as a company director.
+A person with an undischarged bankruptcy cannot be a company director unless allowed by the court until a court discharges the person from bankruptcy.

 Who appoints directors?

-According to the articles of association, the number of directors may be limited, so a new director may be appointed only if a vacancy arises.
-And within 14 days after a new director is appointed the company must announce the Companies House.
+According to the articles of association, the number of directors may be limited.
+If so a new director may be appointed only if a vacancy arises.
+Once a new director is appointed, the company must announce it to the Companies House within 14 days.

 Who can remove directors?